cultureamp/linearb-cycle-time-buildkite-plugin/README.md

       - cultureamp/linearb-cycle-time#v1.0.0: ~
 ```

 Keep in mind that you only want to call the linearB API once and your pipeline may include multiple production deploys (US, EU).
-You will likely need to restrict restrict when this plugin executes.
+You will likely need to restrict when this plugin executes.
 This will depend on how the pipeline has been structured but could look something like this:

 ```yaml
   - label: Record deployment time to linearb